A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 Alexis Fisher (she/her) - Available as an advisor for Reporting Parties or Respondents

-Alexis Fisher is a 3L at Lewis & Clark Law School, and she has a passion for criminal law.
+Alexis Fisher is a graduate of Lewis & Clark Law School, and she has a passion for criminal law.
 She has experience in both criminal and civil litigation.
 She is comfortable with supporting either a reporting party or a respondent.
 She has experienced multiple Title IX matters as a legal assistant, and has familiarity with the general process and the role as an advisor in these proceedings.
 Alexis is also on the board of the Disability Allied Law Student Alliance.
 She hopes to be able to support you and make sure you are provided with everything that you need for this process.

 You can contact her via email at firstname.lastname@example.org